| 1984 |

 |

 The mill space which hosted Dinosaurs was completely renovated and a staircase was added to double the permanent exhibit space of the SEE Science Center.
+SEE expanded to 30,000 square feet of space.
 The LEGO® Millyard Project was launched.

 |